 1. Data Viz Helps Users Understand Complex Concepts

 Although data-driven decision-making is becoming a more prevalent component of “business as usual” across sectors, not all employees have extensive knowledge of working with and interpreting data.
-Furthermore, asking employees to invest an inordinate amount of time trying to manipulate and understand data can sabotage analytics adoption rates, as it interferes with employees’ workflow constraints.
+Furthermore, asking employees to invest an excessive amount of time trying to manipulate and understand data can sabotage analytics adoption rates, interfering with employees’ workflow constraints.

-Data visualization is critical because it serves as the link between data — often many rows spanning multiple sources — and understanding.
+Data visualization is critical because it links data — often many rows spanning multiple sources — and understanding.
 It translates complex concepts into a visually intuitive language.
-The form strengthens the message when the viz model is a good fit for the insight at hand.
+The form strengthens the message when the viz model fits the insight well.

 Data viz models can help users understand often-involved concepts promptly and accurately, both of which contribute to quality decision-making.